nubank/morse/README.md

  {:rebl {:extra-deps {com.cognitect/rebl {:local/root "/Users/rich/dev/rebl"}}}}}
 ```

-replace your normal repl invocation (e.g. for inferior-lisp) with rebl:
+replace your normal repl invocation (`clj`, or `clojure` e.g. for inferior-lisp) with REBL:

-`clojure -R:rebl -m cognitect.rebl`
+`clj -R:rebl -m cognitect.rebl`

-You should see the UI while still getting repl evals in your editor.
+Your repl should start, along with the REBL UI.
+Everything you type in the repl will also appear in REBL.
+You can also type expressions right into REBL's editor (in the upper left).
+REBL will maintain a history of exprs+results in the root browse table.

 You can start more UIs with `(cognitect.rebl/ui)`

 You can also use REBL with [boot](https://github.com/cognitect-labs/rebl/wiki/Using-REBL-with-Boot) or [lein](https://github.com/cognitect-labs/rebl/wiki/Using-REBL-with-Leiningen).